- Introduction to Stripe

 - Do you have a smattering of Web development skills?

 If you can answer “Yes” to both of these questions, you can start taking payments with Stripe today.
 Literally.
 Tomorrow, if you want to take your time.
 Or, if you want, you can be taking live payments within an hour from now.
-Yes, now.
+Yes: live payments…within an hour…from now.

-But looking at those two criteria, Stripe was initially available only in the United States.
+Stripe was initially available only in the United States.
 Then Stripe expanded to Canada.
-At the time of this writing (this update in November 2013), Stripe is in private betas in other countries, too.
+At the time of this writing (this update in April 2015), Stripe is in private betas in other countries, too.
 Check out “What countries does Stripe support?” to see if you can use Stripe.

 You probably can’t fully appreciate how easy Stripe is to use until you do use it, but know now that being easy to use is a core principle at Stripe.
 In fact, making Stripe easier to use is a recurring goal.
 Which seems insane to me, because it’s crazy easy to use.
 Not sure if I mentioned that.
 But if you’ve hesitated in implementing e-commerce because you thought it was too complicated (e.g., you didn’t understand how a payment gateway differs from a merchant account), then Stripe is your new best friend.